Alexandercofa/RegentOfRigel/modding notes.md

 For some attributes, I give recommended positions that they should be placed in within the html tag.
 Obviously there is no enforcement of these recommendations, but keeping the rules consistant will help people to comprehend these

 ### `name="<string>"`
 The tech name.
-For consistancy with the rest of the game, please capitalise new words, except where hyphonated, e.g.: `name="Tri-barrelled Quantum Cannon"`
+Use Title case where possible (i.e. "Tri-Focussed Plasma Cannon" rather than "Tri-focussed plasma Cannon")

 Recommended location: immediately after the tech-level, if using.
 For example, either: